 Plant-based diets make headlines for being healthy for our bodies and planet, but that doesn’t mean that every plant-based food is the best choice—especially when it comes to kids.
+Are milk alternatives unhealthy for kids?
 Though almond, coconut and rice milk have been growing in popularity among parents, experts say many of these drinks don’t have the nutrients kids and babies need.

-2. Fortified soy milk can be a substitute for cow’s milk.
 Not every child needs to drink cow’s milk.
 Yes, it’s offered at every daycare, and if your child loves cow’s milk, that’s great.
-But if your family follows a vegan diet or your child has a milk allergy, rest assured that they can still be well-nourished without cow’s milk.
-Soy milk that’s fortified with vitamins and minerals can support protein, calcium and vitamin D requirements.
+But if your family follows a vegan diet or your child has a milk allergy, rest assured that they can still be well-nourished without dairy milk.
+Soy milk that’s fortified with vitamins and minerals can support protein, vitamin D and calcium requirements.

-4. Milk alternatives are mostly water.
 Take a look at the list of ingredients.
-Water, sugar, a smidgen of nuts and some vitamins.
+Water, added sugar, a smidgen of nuts and some vitamins.
 They are not a nutritional powerhouse in a child’s diet.

-5. Children with lactose intolerance can drink milk.
-Your lactose intolerant child can still drink lactose-free milk or take lactase pills before eating dairy-based foods.
+Your lactose-intolerant child can still drink lactose-free milk or take lactase pills before eating dairy-based foods.
 If your child has a milk allergy, soy milk is a good alternative to cow’s milk.